 \subsection{Overview}

 As shown in Figure~\ref{model_figure}, we propose \textbf{MemSkill}, which optimizes agent memory through two intertwined processes.
-The first process \textbf{learns to use a given skill bank}: a controller selects a small set of skills conditioned on the context, and an executor applies them to produce memory updates.
-The second process \textbf{improves the skill bank itself}: a designer periodically revises existing skills and introduces new ones based on challenging cases during training.
+First, it \textbf{learns to use a given skill bank}: a controller selects context-relevant skills, and an executor applies them to produce memory updates.
+Second, it \textbf{improves the skill bank itself}: a designer periodically revises existing skills and adds new ones based on challenging training cases.

-To disentangle trace-specific memories from reusable memory management knowledge, MemSkill maintains two distinct stores.
-The \emph{memory bank} is trace-specific and stores the memories constructed for each training trace (e.g., a long dialogue).
-In contrast, the \emph{skill bank} is shared across all traces and contains reusable memory skills.
-During training, the controller and executor interact with each trace to build its memory bank, while the designer updates the shared skill bank between phases.
+To disentangle trace-specific memories from reusable memory management knowledge, MemSkill maintains two stores.
+The \emph{memory bank} is trace-specific and stores memories for each training trace (e.g., a long dialogue).
+In contrast, the \emph{skill bank} is shared across traces and contains reusable memory skills.
+During training, the controller and executor build each trace's memory bank, while the designer updates the shared skill bank between phases.
 This alternating procedure gradually improves both the skill selection policy and the skill bank for memory construction.